marknesh/Akan-name/README.md

 Apologies for any inconveniences caused.

 ## Troubleshooting
-If you encounter any problems please feel free to contact me on the contacts provided in the web application.
+If you encounter any problems please feel free to contact me on the contacts provided in the web application and also below.

+## Support and contact details
+Contact me on : 0723415245
+Email me on: mikeknowles.dez@gmail.com

 ## MIT License